 Next you'll find the very best colleges in Maine for studying Political Science & Government.
 Our ranking methodology includes only Maine colleges and universities and ranks them based on factors like graduate salaries, accreditation, educational quality, and more.

 Bates College is among your top options if you want to study Political Science & Government.
-This is a fairly common subject of study at Bates, with 10.5% of undergrads signed up for it.
+The political science program at Bates is highly focused.
 Situated in Lewiston, Maine, this college is optimum for young people who blossom in an urban setting.

 It is hard to find a better school than University of Maine if you want to study Political Science & Government.
 It is established in the suburban area of Orono, Maine.

 Score more than 24 on the ACT?
 That is over the usual applicant score, so you should apply.
 Due to its minimal price and excellent education, University of Maine is a great investment, earning a position of #1 in Maine.
 Videos from UMaine could be a good way to explore university.